-This allows for the opponent to make mistakes, hopefully allowing goals to pile in.
+This allows the opponent to make mistakes, hopefully allowing goals to pile in.
 While this style is a high risk, it can also be a high reward.

 Best soccer formation for a weak midfield

-This is before the defense or be the gateway to the attack.
-Depending on where the strongest part of the team usually dictates how a team will set up.
+This is before the defense or is the gateway to the attack, depending on where the strongest part of the team usually dictates how a team will set up.

 Best soccer formation for a weak offense

 Teams with a weak offense leave the casual viewer complaining about how boring soccer is.
 Weak offensive teams tend to shell up, deciding to prevent giving up goals rather than scoring them.

-While many teams that play in this manner are accused of playing for a tie, they’re actually hoping to exploit their opponent on the counterattack.
+While many teams that play in this manner are accused of playing for a tie, they’re hoping to exploit their opponent on the counterattack.

 Best soccer formation for a bad team

 You never want to be in the situation of having to set up a formation for a bad team, but sometimes it happens.
 So, for team morale, it’s usually better to tie or lose 1-0 rather than lose 8-0.

 As a result, this tends to lead to a heavily defensive setup, usually a 4-5-1, and the hope that an individual can produce something out of nothing.

 No team is perfect.
 Every team has its faults and weaknesses.
 By picking a formation to start a game, you must remain open to be flexible as the game unfolds.